Jonathan Adams (athlete): Life history

 Adams who also has a visual impairment attended a mainstream school.
 During his early years Adams had several operations at West Suffolk Hospital in Bury St Edmunds to help improve his disability both with his cerebral palsy and Visual Impairments.
 Due to the severity of his conditions much of his life was spent in a wheelchair or with walking orthotics.
-From 2006-2009 Adams underwent life changing surgical reconstruction of his left leg in London at the Royal London Hospital in Whitechapel.
+From 2006 to 2009 Adams underwent life changing surgical reconstruction of his left leg in London at the Royal London Hospital in Whitechapel.

 Athletics career

 He became involved in sport while in primary school after he took part in the Norfolk Youth Games.
 A student at Loughborough College, by 2009 Adams was entering youth competitions in the shot put and discus, recording a personal best in the shot of 9.84m in September.
 In 2010 Adams improved on both his shot put and discus records 10.59m and 36.27m respectively.

 In April 2011, Adams was selected for the IWAS World Junior Championships, held in Dubai.
-Adams underwent reclassification following multiple surgeries from 2006-2009 which meant the athlete had to compete seated.
+Adams underwent reclassification following multiple surgeries from 2006 to 2009 which meant the athlete had to compete seated.